Beyond your own education during this process and selecting the right surgeon/facility, communication is the final key

 Explaining clearly what you want.

-Bring in photos you like that show the best example of what you want or select one of the before-and-afters at their practice that best represents your issue and the result you want.
+Bring in photos you like that show the best example of what you want, or select one of the before-and-afters at their practice that best represents your issue and the result you want.
 This should start the dialogue with your surgeon about what can realistically be achieved.
 Our plastic surgeons are honest about what is realistic and what is not.
-They will advise you what will achieve the best balance (of facial structure, breast symmetry, or most attractive shape of the thighs) and look the most natural.
+They will advise you about what will achieve the best balance (of facial structure, breast symmetry, or most attractive shape of the thighs) and look the most natural.
 They won’t promise you something that can’t be achieved just so that you will schedule surgery – those are ethics that, unfortunately, all surgeons don’t share.

 Having clear expectations.

 Surgery is surgery.
 Don’t let anyone tell you differently.
 There are risks.
-Our surgeons do everything to mitigate those risks.
+Our surgeons do everything possible to mitigate those risks.
 They also set expectations so that you are not surprised when, for example, you have a noticeable scar from a tummy tuck or breast lift at the outset that fades over time.
-Nose reshaping takes one year to achieve a final result – patients must understand the time and subtlety of recovery.
+Nose reshaping takes up to one year to achieve a final result – patients must understand the time and subtlety of recovery.
 Our surgeons want you to hear everything so that you are not surprised.
 That’s another reason we have satisfied patients.

 To learn more about plastic surgery in Oakland, California, and the services we offer, please contact Dr. Togba and Dr. Ellis’s office today.